Easy Zucchini Bread Recipe

 This time of year, zucchini takes over the home garden!
 Yet, there are only so many ways to sautรฉ, grill, and fry it!
 That’s when I turn to my homemade zucchini bread; it’s a recipe everyone fights over when only one slice is left, it’s that good!

-It’s light and moist and flavored with just the right amount of spicesโthis is what makes zucchini bread so good, in my opinion.
-The batter needs lots of spices and mix-ins too!
+The batter incorporates lots of spices, fruits and nuts, too!
 I use two types of raisins and crunchy walnuts.
 But you could also add some chopped bittersweet chocolate and shredded unsweetened coconut too!

 Ingredients: